dart-lang/site-www/src/platforms.md

-When apps are ready to be deployed to production — whether you're publishing to an app store or deploying to a production backend — you can use the Dart AOT compiler to ahead-of-time compile your app to native ARM, X86, or X64 code machine code.
+When apps are ready to be deployed to production — whether you're publishing to an app store or deploying to a production backend — you can use the Dart AOT compiler to ahead-of-time compile your app to native ARM or X64 code machine code.
 Your AOT-compiled app starts instantly and runs smoothly.

 The AOT-compiled code runs inside an efficient Dart runtime that enforces